 Special Events - Festivals - POW WOWs - Workshops

-In addition to daily activities, special events abound at the Ranch.
-Enjoy an 1880's baseball game (Labor Day), 4th of July celebration, Harvest Festival in October, musical performances, lectures, horse drawn equipment demonstrations and the annual Holiday Evening and Teas in December.
+In addition to daily activities, special events flourish the Ranch.
+Enjoy an 1880s baseball game (Labor Day), 4th of July celebration, Harvest Festival in October, musical performances, lectures, horse drawn equipment demonstrations, and the annual Holiday Evening and Teas in December.

 GPS: If you have a GPS device you could try the address "3105 Gateway Road", however some devices position that address quite a distance from the actual gate.
 The following coordinates should bring you closer: 38.87737, -104.87140

-Off 30th Street by the entrance to the Garden of the Gods Park in Colorado Springs.
-For more information call 719-578-6777.
+LOCATION: Off of North 30th Street across from the Garden of the Gods Park Visitors Center in Colorado Springs on Gateway Road.

 - Specialty Discounts (call for availability): Seniors.
 Groups.